 Recent laws protecting homeowners and greater awareness of errors and abuses by mortgage servicers have increased the options of homeowners who are defending against a foreclosure.
+The process of challenging a foreclosure varies based on whether the foreclosure is judicial or non-judicial.
 If the lender is pursuing a foreclosure in court, you can challenge this judicial foreclosure proceeding by responding to the lender’s complaint.
 If the lender is pursuing a foreclosure outside court, you can challenge a non-judicial foreclosure by initiating a lawsuit to stop the process until a court reviews the foreclosure.
-Read more here about the difference between judicial and non-judicial foreclosures.

 A successful defense may take several different forms, ranging from procedural issues to substantive errors or abuses.
 You can raise several different defenses if you believe that each of them applies.
 Failing to raise a certain defense may waive it, so you should bring all of your arguments to the court’s attention at the outset.